Subject 13 (video game): Plot

 The physicist Franklin Fargo tries to commit suicide out of grief over the death of his fiancée, for which he was partly responsible, by plunging his car into a lake.
-He loses consciousness and comes to in an unknown capsule full of apparatus.
-There he is greeted by a mechanical voice as "Subject 13" and is given various mental tasks by it.
+He loses consciousness and comes to in an unknown capsule full of apparatuses.
+There, he is greeted by a mechanical voice as "Subject 13" and is given various mental tasks by it.
 It soon turns out that Fargo is in a scientific research station.
 The station is deserted; the events before Fargo's arrival are only revealed to him through tape recordings of the researchers, which he gradually finds scattered around the station.
 As the game progresses, Fargo encounters a female ghost inside the station, visually resembling his fiancée Sophie, who warns him of the task-setting mechanical voice, and explores the isolated island formerly inhabited by the Hunapus nature tribe on which the station is located.
 It turns out that Fargo is not the first person to face the tasks of the mechanical voice, and that it is the Hunapo deity Ah Cizin who tests the intelligence of its "test objects" in order to subsequently absorb the most outstanding among them.